rocky-linux/documentation/docs/books/lxd_server/10-automating.md

 crontab -e
 ```

-And your entry will look like this:
+Your entry will look like this:

 ```
 00 22 * * * /usr/local/sbin/refreshcontainers.sh > /home/lxdadmin/refreshlog 2>&1